mui/material-ui/examples/vitejs/README.md

 This example uses [Vite.js](https://github.com/vitejs/vite).
 It includes `@mui/material` and its peer dependencies, including `emotion`, the default style engine in Material-UI v5.
-If you prefer, you can [use styled-components instead](https://next.material-ui.com/guides/interoperability/#styled-components).

 ## What's next?